m-soro/Business-Analytics/Introduction-to-Data/L8-Excel-Modeling/README.md

 ![image](./Misc/011.png)

-So, let's walk through the [sales model using a bottom-up approach](https://www.youtube.com/watch?v=Bx_CjCMr-Dc).
+So, let's walk through the [sales model using a bottom-up approach :tv:](https://www.youtube.com/watch?v=Bx_CjCMr-Dc).

 I've kept the overarching themes here on the top, so you can see what is the motivation for each of these columns.